slague/block_builder_challenge/README.md

 ### Testing

 This app uses minitest for testing.
 To run the tests:
-1. Comment out the line of code outside of the BlockBuilder class in lib/block_builder.rb `BlockBuilder.start`
+1. In lib/block_builder.rb, comment out `BlockBuilder.start` at the very bottom of the file.
 2. Run `ruby test/block_builder_test.rb`

 ### Commands:

 `size [n]`
 Adjusts the number of slots, resizing if necessary.
-When the arm is re-sized, blocks remain in place.
+When the arm is resized, blocks remain in place.
 However, if an arm is resized to a smaller size, blocks in the truncated space(s) are lost.

 Example:
-`size 3` builds an arm with three slots
+`size 3` rebuilds an arm with three slots which will look like this in the terminal:
 ```
 1:
 2: